 Now, set the aperture to the smallest value that your lens has (f2.5, f1.8, or f1.4) to open up the aperture to the largest opening.

 In photography term, this is called Depth of Field (DOF), the bigger the aperture open, the swallower the DOF which means more blurry objects outside the focus point.

-Find some light sources to take photos, for this instance, it is the reflection on the dew drops.
-You can use holiday lights too that do not require a macro lens.
+Find some light sources to take photos; for this instance, it is the reflection on the dew drops.
+You can use Christmas lights too that do not require a macro lens.

 Set your camera to the biggest zoom value (magnifying) you can, and in macro shooting for dew drops.